Flutter - Introduction to Dart Programming

 6:Abstraction

-Abstraction is the concept of hiding the complex implementation details and providing a simplified interface.
-In Dart, this can be done using abstract classes or interfaces.
+Abstraction is the idea of hiding unnecessary details and showing only the essential features.
+In Dart, you can use abstract classes or interfaces to achieve abstraction.

 abstract class Shape {